Badiyadka

-Badiyadka, officially known as "Badiadka" (also known as Perdala"), is a town and gram panchayat in the Kasaragod district, state of Kerala, India.
+Badiyadka, officially known as "Badiadka" (also known as "Perdala"), is a town and gram panchayat in the Kasaragod district, state of Kerala, India.

 Badiyadka is a panchayath in Kasaragod Taluk in the Kasaragod district of Kerala, India.
 It is located 13 km to the east of district headquarters Kasaragod, 17 km from Manjeshwar and 584 km from the state capital Thiruvananthapuram.

-Badiyadka Pin code is 671551 and postal office is Perdala.

-Enmakaje (8 km), Madhur (9 km), Puthige (9 km), Delampady (9 km), Karadka (9 km) are the nearby villages to Badiyadka.
-Kasaragod, Puttur, Kanhangad, Mangalore are the nearby cities to Badiyadka.
-The nearest airport is Mangalore International Airport, Bajpe.

-The town is in the border of the Kasaragod District and Dakshina Kannada District and near the Karnataka-Kerala State border.

-The State Highway 31 (Kerala) to Karnataka passes through the town.
-Badiyadka is the cross roads of Kumbla, Uppala, Kasaragod, Mulleria-Mercara and Puttur.
-Bolukatte is an active sport and cricket grounds in Badiyadka.

-Madhur Sri Madanantheshwara Vinayaka Temple, Perdala Mosque, St. Mary's Church and Perdala Udaneshwara Temple are the important religious places around the town and the Perdla Uroos festival is held once in every two year is famous in this area.

-Economy

-Arecanut is the chief agricultural product from this place.
-Other crops, are: Coconut, Rubber, Cashew and Cocoa.
-Beedi making (various brands) is the occupation of many families here.
-The Koraga tribal community living in Badiyadka has its own colony.

-Rail

-Kasaragod Station is nearest major railway station (21 km) to Badiyadka.
-Also Kumbla Station 17 km near to Badiyadka.

-Sports

-Cricket and football are given major importance.
-Other major sports include volleyball, Kabaddi and badminton.

 Climate

 Badiyadka has a tropical climate.
 In most months of the year, there is significant rainfall in Badiyadka.
 There is only a short dry season and it is not very effective.
 The Köppen-Geiger climate classification is Am.
 The average annual temperature in Badiyadka is 27.1 °C. About 3801 mm of precipitation falls annually.

 The driest month is January with 1 mm.
 Most precipitation falls in July, with an average of 1178 mm.

 The warmest month of the year is April with an average temperature of 29.2 °C. In July, the average temperature is 25.9 °C. It is the lowest average temperature of the whole year.